hruffieux/mQTL_analysis_example/README.md

-# mQTL_analysis_example - Replication of a real metabolite quantitative trait loci (mQTL) analysis using simulated data.
+# Replication of a metabolite quantitative trait loci (mQTL) analysis using the *locus* method on simulated data

 ## Overview

-The analysis uses our variational inference procedure for combined predictor and outcome selection (Helene Ruffieux, Anthony C. Davison, Jorg Hager, Irina Irincheeva, 2016, arXiv:1609.03400), which is implemented in the R package `locus`.
+The analysis uses our variational inference procedure for combined predictor and outcome selection (Hélène Ruffieux, Anthony C. Davison, Jorg Hager, Irina Irincheeva, 2016, arXiv:1609.03400), which is implemented in the R package `locus`.